amaddio/git-workshop/readme.md

  - stash
  - temporary `commit` and `commit --amend` later

+### Create a Branch other than latest Commit

+By default you will create a branch from the latest commit in your checked out branch.
+That's the commit your branch reference is pointing to.
+If you want to branch off an older commit you can do so by exclusively specifiying the sha: `git checkout -b <branch-name> <sha1-of-older-commit>`.

 ## Merging (one branch into another)

 `git merge` merges one (time)line of commits into another.
 This way you can integrate someone elses or your own versions